Rib Pain During Pregnancy – Causes, Remedies & Prevention

 A warm bath has the power to ease many sore muscles and aches of pregnancy.
 If you think you can’t safely climb out of the bath, then applying warmth to the rib area using a heating pad is a good option.

 In most cases, rib pain is the result of body changes during pregnancy.
-However, unbearable pain may have an underlying cause like:
+However, unbearable pain may have an underlying cause, such as:

 - Preeclampsia: Right-side rib pain in pregnancy is another indication of preeclampsia.
 This is a condition that happens during pregnancy.
-Its symptoms are extreme abdominal pain, excess protein in the urine and high blood pressure, and rib pain (epigastric pain).
+Its symptoms are extreme abdominal pain, excess protein in the urine, high blood pressure, and rib pain (epigastric pain) (8).

 - HELLP Syndrome: The symptoms of HELLP include intense rib pain (epigastric pain), nausea, vomiting, dizziness, and headaches.
 You need to go to a doctor immediately if you experience these symptoms.

 - Liver Cancer: There is some evidence that pregnancy can promote liver growth for women who either have liver cancer or are at high risk of liver cancer.
 The tumour that develops due to this might push the liver upwards, causing pain.
-Extreme pain under the right side of the rib cage might have to be checked out by the doctor.
+Severe pain on the right side of the rib cage may require a doctor’s checkup.

 - Excessive Pain: There seems to be no improvement in rib pain with the help of home remedies, and it continues to increase.